Dukemz/deltaLerp/README.md

 It's also a proof of concept to show that it's possible to make large HTML/JS games that run offline without the need to run a local server.

+## Try It Yourself

+To try the first test version, download dlpoffline.min.html and open it in your browser - no additional setup needed.

+You can also optionally download the quackmp3.mp3 file and place it into a folder named assets in the same directory as the HTML, to test if audio is working.

 ### Libraries used in this project:

 - [p5.js](https://p5js.org/)